The Temple of Yarn, Ohio

 Margaret has been weaving her whole life, and running Greentree Weaving for over 50 years.
 She lives and runs the company in Xenia, Ohio.
 Margaret does it all, from designing to weaving, cutting, and sewing.
 She even comes out to the occasional show to sell her work, although she prefers to stay home and weave while her support team takes care of sales.

 Sabine has been creating and selling with Greentree for over twenty years.
 She cuts the cloth, and is in charge of selling the finished pieces at the festivals we go to.
-She is also Margaret's best friend, and helps her run the business side of things.
 Sabine lives with her family in Trinidad, Colorado.
+She is currently making art using the precious handwoven scraps we make.
+Check it out @greentreepinion on Instagram.

 Emily has been working with Greentree for the past four years, weaving on the power looms, as well as the handlooms.
 She assists Margaret in whatever needs done, whether thats shepherding, driving the inventory across the country to festivals, or helping design new colors.
 She also runs the social media accounts, and built this website.
 To contact her directly email firstname.lastname@example.org